 Cocktail bitters get their ‘bitter’ flavor from things like bark, roots, and flowers.
 They’re sold in little bottles, sometimes with droppers, and are meant to be used in very small amounts.

-Where can you find bitters?
-Bitters tend to be sold in liquor stores, or in the liquor section of your regular grocery store.
 What should you look for?
-Unlike liqueurs, bitters usually have an ingredients label!* I love that the ingredients are listed– especially since a lot of products sold near the liquor don’t have ANY type of ingredient label.
+Unlike liqueurs, bitters usually have an ingredients label!
+I love that the ingredients are listed, especially since a lot of products sold near the liquor don’t have ANY type of ingredient label.

 Making Rhubarb Pink Gin

 To make a Rhubarb Pink Gin, start be making the rhubarb simple syrup.

 You’ll dice up some rhubarb, add sugar and water, and then simmer everything for a few minutes until the rhubarb falls apart and the sugar dissolves.

 You’ll end up with more pink rhubarb syrup than you need for this recipe.